ttavojimenez/ttavojimenez/README.md

 Beyond technical skills, I’m defined by strengths such as time management, goal-oriented focus, and problem-solving.
 These abilities have allowed me to adapt to challenges, remain consistent, and make the most of every stage of my learning journey.

 - 🎯 My goal is to join a tech team where I can grow, contribute value, and continue learning continuously.
-- 🔭 I’m currently working on personal projects to create engaging and responsive web applications using React and modern front-end tools.
+- 🔭 I’m currently working on personal projects to create engaging and responsive web applications.
-- 🌱I’m continuously learning about advanced front-end frameworks, optimizing user experiences, and exploring new design patterns and best practices.
 - 💬 Feel free to reach out to discuss anything related to front-end development—I’m always excited to collaborate and share ideas to create impactful solutions! :smile:.
 - 📫 How to reach me: email me [ttavojimenez26@gmail.com](mailto:ttavojimenez26@gmail.com), you can also contact me from my [website](https://ttavojimenez.github.io/portfolio/).